reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 ### Task 5: Use MLflow to search and view your experiments

-When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.
+In this task, you will use MLflow to search for and view your experiments related to model training.
+By leveraging the MLflow library, you can retrieve detailed information about your experiments, helping you assess model performance and make informed decisions.

 1. To list all experiments, use the following code: